kovacsnador/tinycoro/README.md

 🔹 All variants return `std::optional`, `std::tuple<std::optional<...>>`, or `std::vector<std::optional<...>>` — always preserving order.

-💡 Use:
+💡 **Use:**
-- `tinycoro::Task` with scheduler-based functions.
+- `tinycoro::Task` when calling the scheduler-based functions — tasks may run in parallel.
-- `tinycoro::InlineTask` or `tinycoro::Task` with inline functions.
+- `tinycoro::InlineTask` or `tinycoro::Task` with the non-scheduler functions — everything runs synchronously on the same thread.

 ---